mychalkboard/MyChalkBoard/README.md

 <b>MyChalkBoard</b> is an application for you to quickly sketch with a chalk.
-An online version is available now, The desktop version will be released after some improvements are added.
+An browser version is available now, The desktop version will be released after some improvements are added.

 App on Browser: [mychalkboard.github.io](https://mychalkboard.github.io/)